East Greenwich Township, New Jersey: Local government

 East Greenwich Township is governed under the Township form of New Jersey municipal government, one of 141 (of the 564) municipalities statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, East Greenwich Township Committee members are Mayor Dale L. Archer (R, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor James R. Philbin Jr. (R, term on committee and as deputy mayor ends 2022), Stephen V. Bottiglieri (R, 2022), Richard P. Schober (R, 2023), and Robert Tice (R, 2023).
+As of 2025, East Greenwich Township Committee members are Mayor James R. Philbin Jr. (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Richard P. Schober (R, term on committee ends 2026; term as deputy mayor ends 2025), Eileen Hollingshead (R, 2025), Michael Quigley (R, 2027) and Robert Tice (R, 2026).